 It is our desire to see Muslims, especially here in the West, avoid the historical tendencies that have resulted in fragmentation and the loss of influence for our Ummah, by benefiting from our wealthy heritage.
 Through a sound understanding of this religion, much good will result.
 In fact, we believe that such a result is inevitable as our Beloved Prophet, peace and blessings of Allah be upon him, has said, “Whoever Allah desires good for, He gives him a sound understanding of the religion,” (Al-Bukhari).
 We also are dedicated to making the lectures, writings, and other material produced by Imam Zaid Shakir available to a wide audience.
 Imam Zaid has benefited from long years working to advance Islam and has much to offer, not only to Muslims in the West, but also to a wider international audience.
 Trained in both Western social sciences and Islam, Imam Zaid is uniquely qualified as a presenter of Islam and a commentator on current events.
 It is our sincere hope that the content on this site will be able to present you with a wealth of information mined from the classical sources of our enduring Islamic tradition, and refined in the light of current demands and realities.

-Born in Berkeley, California, he accepted Islam in 1977 while serving in the United States Air Force.
+One of seven children, Imam Zaid Shakir was born in Berkeley, California.
+He accepted Islam in 1977 while serving in the United States Air Force.
 He obtained a BA with honors in International Relations at American University in Washington D.C. and later earned his MA in Political Science at Rutgers University.
-While at Rutgers, he led a successful campaign for divestment from South Africa, and co-founded New Brunswick Islamic Center, formerly Masjid al-Huda.
+While at Rutgers during the mid-1980s, he led a campaign that culminated in the university divesting from South Africa and co-founded Masjid al-Huda which would grow to become the New Brunswick Islamic Center.

 He is a frequent speaker at local and national Muslim events and has emerged as one of the nation’s top Islamic scholars and a voice of conscience for American Muslims and non-Muslims alike.
 Imam Zaid has served as an advisor to many organizations, and influential leaders.
-He is ranked as “one of America’s most influential Scholars” in the West; by The 500 Most Influential Muslims, edited by John Esposito and Ibrahim Kalin, (2009).
-Recently, Imam Zaid is a signatory along with religious and spiritual Leaders from around the world who presented the UN Secretary General with a declaration in support of the Paris Climate Agreement under the United Nations Framework Convention on Climate Change, marking the largest number of nations ever signing an international agreement.
-In 2018, CNN listed him among 25 influential American Muslims.
+The “500 Most Influential Muslims, edited by John Esposito and Ibrahim Kalin, lists him among the most influential Muslim scholars.
+The 500 Most Influential Muslims, edited by John Esposito and Ibrahim Kalin, (2020).

+Imam Zaid along with religious leaders from around the world, is a signatory of a declaration in support of the Paris Climate Agreement under the United Nations Framework Convention on Climate Change.
+This document, which was presented to the UN Secretary General, has garnered more international support than any similar initiative.
+In 2015, he authored the Muslim response Pope Francis’ Encyclical on Climate Change, Laudato Si.
+That response has been studied by Catholics all over the world.
+In 2016, Imam Zaid had the immense honor of leading the funeral prayer for the late boxing champion and human rights icon, Muhammad Ali.
+While continuing his work with Zaytuna College, Imam Zaid became a Green Faith partner in action for the earth in 2017.
+CNN listed him among twenty-five influential American Muslims in 2018.
 While many have cited Imam Zaid as example of Islamic moderation, his critics have questioned his moderate credentials by citing his expressed hope for the conversion of America to Islam and adoption of Islamic law in America.
 Dr. Ingrid Mattson stated that Imam Zaid is solidly grounded in the Islamic legal, ethical and intellectual tradition, which all Muslims share, as well as his personal understanding of the current political context.
-He has recently been appointed as the new chair of MANA, the Muslim Alliance in North America.
+Imam Zaid assumed leadership of the Muslim Alliance in North America from 2020 to 2022.

 These testimonials give an indication of the impact of our work.